·

 19#.
 Built-In Alcoves with Arched Tops

-Painting the interior of the niche a slightly darker shade can add depth and make your decorative bottles pop against the wall.
-This design choice eliminates the need for bulky plastic organizers, keeping your French Country bathroom looking clean and structurally sophisticated.
+Painting the interior of the niche a slightly darker shadeβ€”perhaps a muted stone gray or a soft, moody sageβ€”adds beautiful depth and makes your decorative bottles pop against the wall.
+This design choice eliminates the need for bulky, mismatched plastic organizers, keeping your French Country bathroom looking clean, cohesive, and architecturally sophisticated.

 20#.
 Beveled Glass and Crystal Knobs